-Matthew Newman is a British film editor.
-He began his career as a production assistant on the film Gangs of New York, where he was mentored by the legendary Director of Photography, Michael Ballhaus.
+British film editor Matthew Newman began his career as a production assistant on the film Gangs of New York where he was mentored by Director of Photography, Michael Ballhaus.

-After starting out as an editor primarily for commercials, a chance encounter with Director Nicolas Winding Refn led Newman to his first film project, Bronson, starring Tom Hardy.
-The film was a success and led to a reunion with Refn on the epic warrior feature film, Valhalla Rising, starring Mads Mikkelsen.
-Moving to Los Angeles Newman next began work on the romantic action drama Drive, a breakthrough film which minted Ryan Gosling as a bona fide movie star.
-All three feature films, Drive, Only God Forgives and The Neon Demon, competed at Cannes in successive years, while Drive garnered Newman his first BAFTA nomination.
+After working as an editor primarily for commercials, a chance encounter with Danish Director Nicolas Winding Refn led Newman to cut his first film project, Bronson, starring Tom Hardy.
+Newman reunited with Refn on the epic warrior feature film Valhalla Rising starring Mads Mikkelsen.
+After he moved to Los Angeles, Newman began work on three Refn movies: the 2011 romantic action drama Drive starring Ryan Gosling, 2013’s Only God Forgives and 2016’s The Neon Demon.
+All three films competed at Cannes in successive years, while Drive garnered Newman his first BAFTA nomination.

-Newman also completed work for Director Stefano Sollima on Sony’s action feature film Sicario: Day of the Soldado, starring Benicio Del Toro and Josh Brolin.
-Newman just finished cutting Too Old To Die Young, Refn’s epic pulp crime series for Amazon Studios starring Miles Teller.
+Newman also cut Director Stefano Sollima’s 2018 Sony action feature film Sicario: Day of the Soldado, starring Benicio Del Toro and Josh Brolin.
+He then edited 2019’s Too Old To Die Young, Refn’s epic pulp crime series for Amazon Studios starring Miles Teller.

-Alongside movies, Newman cuts international ad campaigns; most notably the Lincoln campaign with Matthew McConaughey out of Hudson Rouge, as well as Gucci, Yves Saint Laurent, and Hugo Boss for Director Darren Aronofsky.
+Alongside movies, Newman has cut many international commercials; including Lincoln’s spots with Matthew McConaughey, as well as Gucci, Yves Saint Laurent, and Hugo Boss’ campaigns with Director Darren Aronofsky.

-Mat divides his time between Berlin and Los Angeles.
-He is currently working on Without Remorse for Stefano Sollima and Paramount Pictures.
+Newman divides his time between Berlin and Los Angeles.
+His recent projects include 2021’s Without Remorse for Sollima and Paramount Pictures.